addr/100apps/README.md

 * [Day 6](day6) - Hacking with Swift sixth project.
 A modification of Day 2 project to support viewing the game in landscape mode.
 Uses Auto Layout to specify constraints programmatically.

 * [Day 7](day7) - Hacking with Swift seventh project.
 Introduces HTTP calls by requesting whitehouse.gov petitions, then parses the response JSON into a split view controller so the user can select each petition from a table view to see the detail of each petition.
 I made a few modifications here.
 Instead of copying the SwiftyJSON library into my project, I used CocoaPods to manage the depedency.
 I also modified the detail view to display petition text inside of a UILabel instead of a webview as in the original project.

+* [Day 8](day8) - Hacking with Swift eighth project.
+Another word game, but this time a bit more complex.
+The user is given seven clues and groups of three letters.
+The user then has to make the words referring to the clues by tapping on the letter groups to come up with the answer.
+Once all answers are found a new level is loaded.